elpaudio/elpAudio/README.md

 ### How to install Game Maker 8.2?
 <a href="https://www.mediafire.com/file/bqwyde1k1s2hrz2/Game_Maker_8.2_Setup.exe/file">Click here to download installer</a>, then install it on your PC.
 Then download all of the files in the repository and click on "elpAudio.gm82".
 Done!
 Now you can do anything.
+## Sorry, but more than half of the source code is uncommented for one purpose: executable size.